giga-sec/gigaSec-Tech-Notes/README.md

 ## Quick Guide when navigating my notes

 My notes takes three stages of writing and I use tags to assign these.
 Specifically these tags are `#fleeting` `#literature` and `#permanent`.
 My system of note taking is a combination of the principles I learned in [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/) and [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6).
+As you navigate my system, you might see some slip-ups but my system is designed to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.

 **Explanations of each tags**